streetsidesoftware/cspell/rfc/rfc-0002 improve dictionary suggestions/README.md

    */
   map: string;
   /**
-   * The cost to insert a character from the map into a word.
+   * The cost to insert/delete a character from the map into a word.
    * @default 100
    */
-  insert?: number;
-  /**
-   * The cost to delete a character from the map from a word.
-   * @default 100
-   */
-  delete?: number;
+  insDel?: number;
   /**
    * The cost to replace a character in a set with another from the same set.
    *